SepidehMosaferi/Synthetic-Data/README.md

 2. By adding more random effects to the model, the correlation decreases as well.

-### How to Model the Complex Survey Features in the Synthetic Data
+### How to Model the Complex Survey Features in the Synthetic Data?

+We need to think carefully about how to model the survey data for producing the synthetic data.
+Many of the keys of sampling including stratification and multi-stages should be taken into the model.
+Modeling of them is a challenge.
+However, survey statisticians usually do not trust models.
+As Box said: "*All Models Are Wrong!!*".
+We might also have different kinds of modeling:

+_Superpopulation Modeling P(Y|\theta) where \theta is fixed,

+_Bayesian Modeling: By considering a priori on \theta.